JamesSkemp/words/content/post/littlebigplanet-new-site-and-available-for-pre-order.md

 +++
-title = "LittleBigPlanet - New site and available for pre-order" summary = "LittleBigPlanet is now available for pre-order.
+title = "LittleBigPlanet - New site and available for pre-order" description = "LittleBigPlanet is now available for pre-order.
 But, you may want to check with your retailer to see what they're offering before you make your purchase." draft = false comments = false date = "2008-08-07T23:15:00-05:00"